ouspg/CompSec/README.md

 Explanation on how to proceed
 Fork -> fill -> profit?

-## Virtual machines used in the Labs
+## Virtual machines

-Each lab utilizes one or multiple virtual machines.
+Each lab utilizes one or more virtual machines.
 These machines can be found from the University drive.

 At least following operating systems will be used: